ConduitNetwork/docs/provisioning/automation/tasks.rst

 |restart| Restart
 ``````````````````````
 :Description:
   Specifically for use in Workflows after a task that requires a restart, the Restart task executes a restart on the target Instance or Host.
-Morpheus will wait until the restart is complete to execute the next task in the workflow phase.
+Conduit will wait until the restart is complete to execute the next task in the workflow phase.
 :Target:
   Instance or Host
 :Role Permissions: